 Ready to plan your Greenville trip?
 Check out these resources:

 Hilton Head Island

 Closer to Georgia than Charleston, Hilton Head Island is South Carolina’s largest barrier island.
 Among visitors, Hilton Head is most known for its golf courses.
 There are almost two dozen championship courses on the 69-sq-mile island.

 Even if you’re not a keen golfer, there’s plenty more to experience on Hilton Head Island.
 Dig beyond its links and you’ll find a barrage of nature preserves & parks perfect for exploring.
 Or, for some well-deserved rest, spend a day soaking up the rays on sandy Atlantic beaches like Coligny Beach.

 Ready to plan your Hilton Head trip?
 Check out these resources:

 The capital of South Carolina, Columbia is more often a stopover between Charleston and Greenville than a destination on its own.
 Nevertheless, travelers with a keen eye will uncover plenty in the state’s second-biggest city.

 In Columbia’s downtown, modern buildings jockey against pockets of historical architecture.
 Keep on the lookout for the South Carolina State House.
 The impressive Greek Revival building was the site where SC first voted to leave the Union.
 The fateful event paved the path toward the American Civil War.

-Even more satisfying than its few urban charms are the nature escape in the area.
+Even more satisfying than its few urban charms are the nature escapes in the area.
 Plan for a day trip to Congaree National Park.
-The popular national forest lies a half an hour by car from the city.
+The popular national forest lies half an hour by car from the city.
 Congaree National Park is famed for boardwalks that meander through an alluring hardwood forest.
 It’s the perfect place to unplug from SC city life.